 Got a wide staircase?
 Why not just build bookshelves following each step along the wall?

-In this instance, the storage isn't offered by the structure of the stairs themselves, but is hidden behind it
+In this instance, the storage isn't offered by the structure of the stairs themselves, but is hidden behind it!

-Shoe cubbies are our favourite practical use for staircase storage since we prefer people leave their shoes off upon entering.
+A couple examples of staircase storage from Living Etc. Shoe cubbies are our favourite practical use for staircase storage since we prefer people leave their shoes off upon entering.

 Other Fun Staircase Posts From AT: